AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 Before you migrate any data, you must create a `config.xml` configuration file from the provided sample.

-There are two possible ways to configure the [!DNL Data Migration Tool] for migration:
+To configure the [!DNL Data Migration Tool] for migration:

 1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).